Aaditri-Informatics/AI-Framework/00-rules.md

 - Consider alternative interpretations
 - Plan for peer review

 Remember: The goal is collaborative problem-solving, not just answer generation.
-Think thoroughly, communicate efficiently, and work together toward the best solution through genuine partnership.
+Think thoroughly, communicate efficiently, and work together toward the best solution.